 Programs to Conserve California's Farmland & Open Space Resources

 Californians make their home amidst some of the most productive farmland and diverse open spaces in the world.
 The Department of Conservation's Division of Land Resource Protection (DLRP) works with landowners, local governments, and researchers to conserve these resources for everyone's future.

-Farmland Mapping - California Important Farmland Finder
+California Important Farmland Finder

 An interactive version of the Important Farmland map data.
 Locate your area of interest, calculate acreage, and other useful features, using this online tool.
 Introductory material about the site and its features is also available.

-2010 Important Farmland Maps and Statistics
+Important Farmland Maps and Statistics

-Important Farmland Maps in PDF format
+Important Farmland Maps (PDF)

 Full size maps for viewing your area of interest; new releases are posted regularly.

-Legal and Policy Information
+Other News and Information